Azure/AzureStack-Tools/README.md

 $Uri = 'https://raw.githubusercontent.com/Azure/AzureStack-Tools/master/Download.ps1'
 Invoke-Expression ((Invoke-WebRequest -Uri $Uri).content).Replace('FILTER','')
 ```

+This will download the content of this repository to c:\AzureStack-Tools

 Instructions below are relative to the root of the repo.

 ## [Azure Resource Manager policy for Azure Stack](Policy)